 There was once a time where film studios reigned supreme in their control of theatrical movie presentation.
-With many of the biggest names in Hollywood owning prestigious theatres, ensuring their films reached the widest audience possible.
+Many of the biggest names in Hollywood running prestigious theatre chains, ensuring their films reached the widest audience possible.
 However, by the early 1950s, the system that had helped create Hollywood was slowly dying.
-With a studio system in collapse as they grappled with the impact of TV, out of control movie budgets and a desire to create new content.
-Many at the time forecasting the death of cinema.
+With a studio system in collapse as they grappled with the impact of TV, out of control movie budgets and a desire to create new content—many at the time forecasting the death of cinema.
 In turn, heralding in a new age where art deco theatres slowly and unfortunately became obsolete.

 At the same time, studio distribution ground to a near halt, their most prized assets forced into hiatus.
 The distribution and theatrical presentation model collapsing into an ocean of doubt.
-However, despite this, many distributors excelled as they embraced streaming while ensuring a flow of new content, with Vertigo Releasing and many smaller distributors ensuring audiences remained engaged.
+However, many distributors excelled as they embraced streaming while ensuring a flow of new content, with Vertigo Releasing and many smaller distributors keeping audiences engaged.
 For some larger studios, this led to the once unthinkable move of straight to streaming.
-Most notably Universal Pictures and Disney, both choosing to premiere films online.
-While for others like Warner Bros. upcoming releases suffered delays, the result of which would be a nearly blank slate during 2020 with the exception of Tenant and some smaller releases.
+Most notably, Universal Pictures and Disney both choosing to premiere films online.
+While for others like Warner Bros. upcoming releases suffered delays, the result of which would be a nearly blank slate during 2020 except for Tenant and some more minor releases.

 But what will this new model look like in practice?
 Well, one answer may involve looking to the past.
 Returning to the ‘experience’ led cinema of the 1930s and 40s.
 While, at the same time, embracing streaming technology.
 In turn, ensuring the foundations of the theatrical experience are embedded within the new online landscape.
-To achieve this cinema’s should embrace access to Q&As, behind the scenes documentaries and interviews as part of the ticket price.
-At the same time ensuring audiences can supplement the big-screen experience at home, both before and after a screening.
-While at the same time returning to the escapism and wonder of cinema.
+To achieve this, cinema’s should embrace access to Q&As, behind the scenes documentaries and interviews as part of the ticket price.
+At the same time, ensuring audiences can supplement their big-screen experience at home, both before and after a screening.
+While at the same time returning to a sense of escapism and wonder.

 To achieve this, cinema must return to a model where experience and presentation trump large combo meals and small auditoriums.
-The big-screen once again sitting at the heart of a cinematic journey, with large panoramic screens that eclipse the home.
-In addition to this diversity must sit at the heart of choice, with cinema’s embracing the wealth of filmmaking talent on offer.
-This means more local cinema’s in town centres, more variety in programming, and an end to blockbusters occupying every screen in a multiplex.
-It is important at this point to state the positive steps forward some cinema chains have taken in recent years.
-With ODEON once again investing in the jewels of its crown at Holloway, Swiss Cottage and Leicester Square.
-While at the same time Curzon has continued to embrace a model that dovetails high presentation standards with online access.
+The big screen once again sitting at the heart of a cinematic journey, with large panoramic screens that eclipse the home.
+In addition to this, diversity must sit at the heart of choice, with cinema’s embracing the wealth of filmmaking talent on offer.
+This means more local cinema’s in town centres, more variety in programming, and an end to blockbusters occupying every screen in a cinema.
+It is essential to state the positive steps forward some cinema chains have already taken in recent years.
+With ODEON again investing in its crown jewels at Holloway, Swiss Cottage and Leicester Square.
+While at the same time, Curzon has continued to embrace a model that dovetails high presentation standards with online access.

 Finally, as both studios and cinemas attempt to navigate the dangerous financial precipice before them, the future of cinema will also require them to work together.
-Both embracing and supporting the creation of a more flexible theatrical window, while ensuring theatres remain the premiere location for initial release.
+Embracing and supporting the creation of a more flexible theatrical window while ensuring theatres remain the premiere location for initial release.
 This will mean enhancing online access to materials that supplement the theatrical release of a film.
 While at the same time embracing a model that enhances the diversity of content reaching our screens.